 The vascular sonography program is an online program accredited by the Commission for Accreditation of Allied Health Education Programs (CAAHEP) in the United States.
 It is a program leading to an Associate in Applied Science degree.
-The curriculum consists of integrated educational and clinical course work with a minimum of 1,152 supervised clinical hours with an approved clinical education affiliate.
+The program is outcome-based, and the curriculum consists of integrated educational and clinical coursework with a maximum of 1,000 supervised clinical hours with an approved clinical education affiliate.
+The mastery and performance proficiency level are assessed in the final clinical semester.
+Learners will be eligible for early completion during the last clinical semester.

-The program is designed to prepare the student for employment in the field of vascular sonography.
+The program is designed to prepare the student for employment in vascular sonography.
 Vascular positions are located within hospitals, medical clinics, and other diagnostic imaging health institutions.
 Upon successful completion, students are eligible to apply for certification exams through the American Registry for Diagnostic Medical Sonography and, if successful, use the credentials RVT (Registered Vascular Technologist).

-There are special admission requirements to the sonography programs, and it is the student's responsibility to understand the requirements and adhere to them.
+There are special admission requirements to the sonography programs, and it is the student's responsibility to understand and adhere to them.
 Entry into a program is competitive and based on a "point system."
 Point values are based on grades earned in prerequisite coursework and the interview process.

-- Applications must be received by the Allied Health Office by May 31. - Diagnostic Medical Sonography Admission Committee conducts consultations. - Students are notified by mail of application consultation results. - Accepted students begin fall semester.
+• The Allied Health Office must receive applications by January 31.

+- Vascular Technology Admission Committee conducts consultations for clinical site placements. - Students are notified by mail of application consultation results. - Accepted students begin the summer semester.